cesarderio/reading-notes/201-reading-notes/class-01.md

 * By having more detailed metadata will help SEO's find more appropriate or relatable content that it is looking for.

-6. How is the *<meta> HTML tag used when specifying metadata?
+6. How is the *<meta>* HTML tag used when specifying metadata?

 * It is used for naming, authors/sources and description of content for the webpage.

-## How to start to design a Website:
+## How to start to design a Website

 1. What is the first step to designing a Website?